Darjeeling

 Tiger Hill

-Visit Tiger Hill to witness the stunning sunrise over the Himalayas.
-The panoramic view of Mount Everest and Mount Kanchenjunga is a must-see.
+Visit Tiger Hill to witness the sunrise over the majestic Kanchenjunga mountain range, a truly mesmerizing experience.

 ₹ Free